 Please consider ordering Cut Hand and Johnny Two-Guns from Dreamspinner Press.
 I’d like to convince them to publish the rest of the Cut Hand Series, including the unpublished manuscript Wastelakapi… Beloved, It’ll take some help from readers to get Dreamspinner interested.

 My contact information is provided below in case anyone wants to drop me a line:

 Website and blog: markwildyr.com

-The following are some buy links for CUT HAND:
+The following are buy links for CUT HAND:

 DSP Publications: https://www.dsppublications.com/books/cut-hand-by-mark-wildyr-420-b

-New blogs posted at 6:00 a.m. on the first and third Thursdays of each month.
+New post at 6:00 a.m. on the first and third Thursdays of the month.